daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B&C/global-artifacts/user_manual.md

 ### Main Functionalities
 It is intended for the responsible administrators and managers who handle everything from resource allocation to task management.
 However, there is also a user portal aimed at receiving feedback.
 It also provides functionalities for data analysis.

+- #### Registration and maintenance of collaborators, jobs and skills Users can enter and update comprehensive details about collaborators such as skills and job.
+By consolidating this data, it facilitates effective assignment of tasks and allocation of roles based on collaborator skills, maximizing the utilization of the team's skills and talents.

-### Multidisciplinary Team Management
+- #### Multidisciplinary Team Management
 This application provides tools for the formation and management of multidisciplinary teams, considering technical skills, knowledge in botany, landscaping, and resource management.

-### Intelligent Team Allocation
-Using advanced algorithms, the software facilitates efficient allocation of teams in different green spaces, considering variables such as size, complexity, and specific needs of each area.
+Using advanced algorithms, the software facilitates efficient allocation of teams, considering variables such as size, complexity, and specific needs of each area.

-### Fleet and Equipment Management
+- #### Vehicle registration and maintenance
 An integrated feature allows for the management of the fleet of vehicles and equipment, ensuring proper maintenance, availability, and efficient utilization.
+Like this, users can effortlessly register and manage vehicles vital to green space operations.
+This feature allows you to track vehicle details such as model, registration information, and maintenance schedules.
+Additionally, it organizes maintenance checks and manages vehicle-related tasks, ensuring vehicles are well maintained and minimizing downtime.

-### Production of Statistical Indicators
+- #### Production of Statistical Indicators
 The solution generates relevant statistical indicators to measure the performance of green space management activities, providing valuable insights for strategic decision-making.
+Therefore, it provides tools for analyzing the costs of water consumption in specific green spaces, this functionality being fundamental as it helps green space managers to identify areas of high consumption and possible inefficiencies and therefore reduce costs.
+It also provides an analysis of equipment use by observing factors such as maintenance and usage rates, which are essential for optimizing usage strategies or even replacing certain equipment.
+Finally, it also collects data through the user portal on the use of the parks, providing information on the age, frequency and recommendation of visitors, essential for customizing strategies to better attract visitors to the park.

+- #### Efficient Route Selection
+It employs advanced algorithms to calculate the most efficient routes for installing pipes in green spaces.
+This feature considers factors such as terrain, distance and water supply needs, ensuring optimal distribution of water resources.
+Through efficient route planning, it supports the development of efficient irrigation systems, adapted to the needs of green spaces, reducing waste of resources.

 ### Benefits
 * Improvement in urban quality of life through efficient maintenance of green spaces.